 We have been supporting the improvement efforts of schools and school systems in Australia for nearly 20 years, leading the development and implementation of school, district, state and territory improvement initiatives.
 We have written IMPROVING LEARNING in response to repeated requests for a detailed explanation of the quality improvement philosophy applied to schools.
 The book draws heavily on our experience and shares what we have learned working with literally hundreds of Australian schools.

 About the book:

-IMPROVING LEARNING decsribes the improvement philosophy of W. Edwards Deming and other key practitioners and its application to school education.
-The book contains seven comprehensive chapters populated with full colour images, examples, and links to videos and free resources.
-The chapters include:
+IMPROVING LEARNING describes the improvement philosophy of W. Edwards Deming and other key practitioners and how it applies to school education.
+The book's seven comprehensive chapters are filled with full colour images, examples, and links to videos and free resources.

 Learning to improve